anatawa12/AvatarOptimizer/README.md

 As section 1 of the specification requires, this part of README defines what is the public API of AAO.

 ### Stability for scripting usage

 First, most of the assemblies in this project are not part of the public API, especially for internal assemblies.
-The `com.anatawa12.avatar-optimizer.api.editor` and `com.anatawa12.avatar-optimizer.runtime` are the assemblies includes public API.
+Public API is included in the assemblies `com.anatawa12.avatar-optimizer.api.editor` and `com.anatawa12.avatar-optimizer.runtime`.

-In those assemblies, most members exposed to other assemblies in the C# code are part of the public API.
-The exception is the members in the namespaces includes `Internal` in the name.
+In those assemblies, most members exposed to other assemblies in the C# code are part of the public API, but the members in the namespaces includes `Internal` in the name are not.
-For example, members in `Anatawa12.AvatarOptimizer.APIInternal` namespace is not part of the public API.
+For example, members in `Anatawa12.AvatarOptimizer.APIInternal` namespace are not part of the public API.

 In addition, adding components of AAO needs extra care since default behavior of the components might be changed as described below.
 You have to call `void Initialize(int version)` with the configuration version you want to use just after adding the component (calling `AddComponent`) to guarantee expected behaviour.